Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UINcRavrC5Y.md

 >
 > [Laughter]
 >
-> we're letting all the gays out that's what we're doing oh yeah i'm so sorry
+> we're letting all the gays out that's what we're doing oh yeah I'm so sorry
 >
 > [Laughter]
 >